segment-boneyard/nightmare/Readme.md

 #### .type(selector, text)
 Enters the `text` provided into the `selector` element.

+#### .fill(selector, data, [submit=false])
+Fills the fields of a form with given values and optionally submits it.
+Fields are referenced by their name attribute.
+//TODO: support select/checkbox/radio, single/multiple

 #### .upload(selector, path)
 Specify the `path` to upload into a file input `selector` element.